Shuflduf/yanimator/README.md

 - [x] Put animations in the `cells.bin` so it can be renamed something like `(project name).yan` for easier sharing
 - [x] Export animation cells to a `_anim_cels.c` file
 - [x] Export animations to a `_anim.c` file
-- [ ] If .yan file is broken (missing `YAN` signature or animation offset is longer than file length), give an error popup instead of crashing
-- [ ] ...maybe .yan should just be a json file, it would allow for backwards compatibility if .yan changes, and would be a lot easier to edit externally...
+- [x] ...maybe .yan should just be a json file, it would allow for backwards compatibility if .yan changes, and would be a lot easier to edit externally...

 ### Animation/timeline editing